Religion in Denmark

 Roskilde Cathedral has been the burial place of Danish royalty since the 15th century.
 In 1995 it became a World Heritage Site.

 Christianity is the largest religion in Denmark.
-As of 2024, 71.2% of the population of Denmark were registered members of the Church of Denmark (Den Danske Folkekirke), the officially established church, which is Protestant in classification and Lutheran in orientation.
+As of 2026, 69.8% of the population of Denmark were registered members of the Church of Denmark (Den Danske Folkekirke), the officially established church, which is Protestant in classification and Lutheran in orientation.

 Religiosity

 According to a Eurobarometer poll conducted in 2010, 28% of Danish citizens responded that "they believe there is a God", 47% responded that "they believe there is some sort of spirit or life force" and 24% responded that "they do not believe there is any sort of spirit, God or life force".
 Another poll, carried out in 2008, found that 25% of Danes believe Jesus is the son of God, and 18% believe he is a messenger of the God and saviour of the world but not son of God.
 A Gallup report in 2009 found that only 19% of Danes consider religion to be an important part of their life.

 Just under 20% of the Danish population identifies as atheist as of 2013.
+According to a 2018 report by Pew Research Centre, around 17% of Danes believed God as described in the Bible, while 48% believed in other higher power or spiritual force, and 29% did not believe in any higher power.
+In terms of certainty of belief, 46% selected the option of 'Do not believe in God'.